 I love the physical act of writing, it’s so special.
 It’s kind of like the difference between reading an ebook and an actual physical book.
 Ebooks are great but there is something about holding a book in your hand and reading.

 Do you write your blog posts first on paper?
 Or do you type them and not write anything down?
 Typing is much faster, so by printing out your post you can mark up the hard copy, draw arrows, put lines through things you don’t like, and rearrange to make things work.

 Plan and Organize Your Blog Posts With a Blog Planner.

 Planners make such a huge difference in organization!
 I’ve created a Printable Blog Planner that has different parts for all of your blogging needs.
 The PBR Planner is Buildable, meaning you can build it as you go.
-If you are the type of person who likes to plan and write things down on paper then the Plan Blog Repeat Blog Planner will suit you to a “T”.
+If you are the type of person who likes to plan and write things down on paper then the Plan Blog Repeat Blog Planner will help you plan and organize your blog content.

 The type of planner you use is really personal preference.
 There are so many types, the possibilities are endless.
 My Filofax recently met it’s untimely death, (lets *pause* for a moment of silence in her honor).
 The Happy Planner is a perfect accompaniment to The PBR Blog Planner.

 Write your post titles on a post it, so you don’t have to write in your planner before you have decided exactly what post you want to publish on which day.
 If you want to move your blog posts around, you can simply peel up the post it and move it to a different day.

 You Can Use a Separate Planner for Business.